 With regard to our international operations, we frequently enter into transactions in currencies other than the U.S. dollar.
 As a result, our revenue, expenses and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the euro, British pound, Australian dollar, and Japanese yen.
-For the three months ended March 31, 2018 and 2017, 48% and 41%, respectively, of our revenue was generated in locations outside the United States.
-During the three months ended March 31, 2018 and 2017, 30% and 27%, respectively, of our revenue was in currencies other than the U.S. dollar, as were some of the associated expenses.
+For the three months ended June 30, 2018 and 2017, 48% and 47%, respectively, of our revenue was generated in locations outside the United States.
+For the six months ended June 30, 2018 and 2017, 48% and 44%, respectively, of our revenue was generated in locations outside the United States.
+During the three months ended June 30, 2018 and 2017, 32% and 29%, respectively, of our revenue was in currencies other than the U.S. dollar, as were some of the associated expenses.
+During the six months ended June 30, 2018 and 2017, 31% and 28% respectively, of our revenue was in currencies other than the U.S. dollar, as were some of the associated expenses.
 In periods when the U.S. dollar declines in value as compared to the foreign currencies in which we conduct business, our foreign currency-based revenue and expenses generally increase in value when translated into U.S. dollars.
 We expect our foreign currency-based revenue to remain relatively unchanged in absolute dollars and as a percentage of total revenue.